Can You Tan In The Shade? – Complete Guide

 While you might think you could get a tan sitting next to your window, it probably won’t happen.

-Normal glass absorbs around 97% of the sun’s UVB rays, which are responsible for nasty sunburns, and 50% of UVA rays which also do some damage.
+Normal glass absorbs around 97% of the sun’s UVB rays, which are responsible for nasty sunburns, and 50% of UVA rays, which also do some damage.

-Windows provide around SPF30 protection, so it is still possible to get a tan through a window, you will just have to be sitting next to a window with strong sunlight to notice a difference.
+Windows provide around SPF30 protection, so it is still possible to get a tan through a window; you will just have to be sitting next to a window with strong sunlight to notice a difference.

 Can I tan through clothing?

-It is possible to tan through clothing.
 While different fabrics and materials offer different levels of protection, UV rays can pass through most ordinary clothing, and you can wind up getting a tan through your clothing.

 What is the most effective way to avoid sunburn?

-Truthfully, the best way to avoid sunburn is to stay indoors in a dark room.
-UV rays can still reach your skin while you are indoors, whether it is through your window or reflecting off of the floors by the open door.
+UV rays can still reach your skin while you are indoors, whether it is through your window or reflecting off the floors by the open door.

-This is why it is so important to always have some sort of sun-protection on you, as you never really know when you are being burned.
+This is why it is so important to always have some sort of sun protection on you, as you never really know when you are being burned.

 Is it safe to tan gradually?

-No tanning is 100% safe.
-At the end of the day, any contact with UV rays is harmful.
 They only damage your skin and can even cause lasting damage, no matter how much you want that golden glow.
-It is much safe to opt for a self-tanning lotion or a spray tan at a salon.

 Tanning in the Shade

 Not to promote any paranoia about the sun, but it is very possible to get a tan even when you think you are safe from the sun.
-Environmental factors and objects around you can reflect UV rays that reach your skin and give you a tan.
-You don’t have to be sitting directly in the sun to tan, and that can be quite worrying.

-Trying to avoid the sun your whole life isn’t going to work.
 The best option is to take precautions to best protect your skin when out in the sun.
-Sunscreen, sun-protective clothing, and accessories will help your skin avoid any serious damage from the sun.
+Sunscreen, sun-protective clothing, and accessories can help protect your skin from serious sun damage.